toneman77/toneman77.github.io/registered-commands.md

 this is the stuff beyond the usual fmapping.
 None of these commands need you to change the deck in-game.
 Since you are registered you just use the correct deck number _#_

+**If** the deck number is omitted your currently active deck will be used.

 | command | what it does |
 |--|--|
 | **d** | shows a list of decks and the name you chose for that deck |